Ogreeta, North Carolina

 Ogreeta is an unincorporated community in Cherokee County, in the U.S. state of North Carolina.

 History

 Variant names are "Ogreta" and "Ogretta".
 A post office called Ogreeta was established in 1880, and remained in operation until 1927.
 "Ogreeta" most likely is a name derived from an unidentified Native American language; the meaning is unknown.
+Joe Brown Highway through Ogreeta was paved in the early 1950s.
+Electricity arrived in Ogreeta in 1947; telephone service came in the mid-1960s.
+The earliest school in Ogreeta was a log structure which also served as the community's church.
+By 1940, Ogreeta's one-teacher school had an enrollment of 17 students and taught grades 1-7.
+Ogreeta's school closed when a new brick school opened in Unaka in 1952.